 Britons flying home to Spain caught in post-Brexit red tape

-Some British citizens trying to return to their homes in Spain have been barred from boarding flights this weekend
+Some British citizens trying to return to their homes in Spain and other European countries have been barred from boarding flights this weekend

-MADRID -- Blame COVID-19 travel restrictions or Brexit but whatever the cause, some British citizens trying to return to their homes in Spain this weekend have been barred from boarding flights.
+MADRID -- Blame COVID-19 travel restrictions or Brexit but whatever the cause, some British citizens trying to return to their homes in several European countries this weekend have been barred from boarding flights.

-Airlines are refusing documents that before Brexit had been valid proof of the Britons' status as residents in Spain.
+Airlines refused documents that before Brexit had been valid proof of the Britons' status as residents in Spain, Italy and Germany, although Spanish authorities claimed that the issue had been resolved by mid-Sunday.

 Both Spanish and British authorities said Sunday that the green-colored certificate of EU citizenship with a foreign national identification number issued by Spain is still valid for British citizens residing in Spain under the bilateral provisions that followed the U.K.’s withdrawal from the bloc on Dec.
 31.